ossf/wg-metrics-and-metadata/doc/2020 - 2023 Meeting Notes -  WG Identifying Security Threats - OpenSSF.md

 * [https://github.com/ossf/alpha-omega/tree/scovetta/import-omega-analyzer/omega/analyzer](https://github.com/ossf/alpha-omega/tree/scovetta/import-omega-analyzer/omega/analyzer)
 * Proposal to Change WG Name
 * Current Description
-* _The purpose of the Identifying Security Threats working group is to enable stakeholders to have informed confidence in the security of open source projects.
+* _The purpose of the Metrics and Metadata working group is to enable stakeholders to have informed confidence in the security of open source projects.
 We do this by collecting, curating, and communicating relevant metrics and metadata from open source projects and the ecosystems of which they are a part._
 * Things we’ve done:
 * Metric Dashboard
 * Security Insights